 Undergraduate General Education Requirements

-These general education requirements are in effect for the 23-24 academic year.
+These general education requirements are in effect for the 23-24 academic year and following.
 For our prior general education requirements see below

 1. Students must have a total of 30 credits for Bachelor’s or 15 credits for Associate’s in the domains: 1) Social & Behavioral Sciences, 2) Communications, 3) Natural & Physical Sciences, 4) Quantitative Skills, 5) Humanities, Fine Arts, Christian Life & Social Responsibility.
 The courses for each domain are listed below with each course being 3 credits.